shanet/blog/_posts/2022-04-12-when-is-the-end-of-the-golden-age-of-pnw-skiing.md

 ## <a name="studies"></a>What do the studies say?

 It's here that I feel it worth to digress for a bit and reference actual peer reviewed studies that have been published on the topic of snowpack declines in the Cascades.
-In my research for this blog post one study above all others keep coming up as references for other studies and publications.
+In my research for this blog post one study above all others kept coming up as references for other studies and publications.
 That is the 2008 Mote study, [*Has spring snowpack decline in the Washington Cascades?*](https://cig.uw.edu/publications/has-spring-snowpack-declined-in-the-washington-cascades/)<sup>[3]</sup>.
 Consider a few points from this paper:

 * The authors conclude that as of 2006 there was a 15-35% reduction in snow water equivalent (SWE) in the Cascades.
   * They note that the bulk of this loss was from low elevation and high elevations decline less or in some cases increased.